A product roadmap can be used to educate the market about your product vision, making product roadmaps a powerful tool for sales teams.

 It shortens the sales cycle

-Hands down, the biggest benefit of a client-facing product roadmap is that it gets you to “yes” faster.
+Hands down, the biggest benefit of a customer-facing product roadmap is that it gets you to “yes” faster.
 By seeing a visual of your product’s next steps, the customer quickly understands if there’s a fit.
-Very succinctly, you will know if current or future iterations of your product will meet the client’s needs.
+Very succinctly, you will know if current or future iterations of your product will meet the customer’s needs.
 Which means, in some cases, you also get to “no” faster.
 That can be disappointing.
 But it also saves you months of time- and money-wasting back-and-forth.

 It builds CONCRETE confidence